Gamify-IT/docs/dev-manuals/test-data-management/README.md

 docker exec overworld-db pg_dump --username postgres postgres > default.sql
 ```

-Commit the file with a message like `add default test data for overworld`.
+Commit the file with a message like `Add default test data for overworld`.

 ## Updating a test data set